-As we’ve seen, in 2019 these big, nationwide installers don’t provide the best customer service.
+As we’ve seen these big nationwide installers don’t provide the best customer service.
 If you’re dead-set on financing your solar installation via a solar lease, Sunrun, Tesla, or Vivint is probably your best option, as most smaller installers don’t offer this option.

 However, smaller installers can typically provide more attentive service, as they’re working with fewer customers in a much smaller geographic area.
 They know all the quirks and idiosyncrasies of the local utilities and building departments, as well as any special regulations or requirements that needs to be met, and can typically move projects along quicker.

 On top of that, large installers generally quote costs at 10% more than smaller installers, likely due to their higher marketing and customer acquisition costs.
 NREL compared installation costs between large and small installers, publishing the study in 2017, and found this difference works out to $0.33/watt.
 That probably doesn’t sound like much, but for an average-sized installation it’s equivalent to just over $2,000 more.

 So when going solar, don’t overlook the little companies!
 You might just have a better experience, faster installation, and lower cost.

 Why You Should Pick The Best Solar Company Now